 The trick to packing all the essential items is to outline your needs beforehand and conduct the required research.
 Happy cruising!

 What should I pack for a cruise to Norway?

-Pack light coats, jackets and sweaters for the Norwegian winter, plus a raincoat or umbrella.
-There may be an icy wind in January and February that can chill you to the bone when it blows over the fjords.
+Pack light coats, jackets, sweaters for the Norwegian winter, and a raincoat or umbrella.
+An icy wind in January and February may chill you to the bone when it blows over the fjords.

 - Free Printable Travel Planner